herbert-venancio/taskboard/README.md

 3. Create a folder named "credentials" and configure the "google-api.credential-store" property on `src/main/resources/application-[environment].properties`.\
 `google-api.credential-store-dir=[path to /credentials]`

+## How to solve when javascript code is "encrypted" in browser

+Execute `mvn clean package` or delete the folder `target/test-classes/static/`

 ## Running application

 #### Development Mode